AdobeDocs/experience-platform.en/help/profile/computed-attributes/ca-api.md

 ## Create a computed attribute {#create-a-computed-attribute}

-With your computed attribute field identified, and confirmation that the schema is enabled for [!DNL Profile], you can now configure a computed attribute.
-If you have not done this already, please follow the workflow outlined in the [configuring a computed attribute](configure-ui.md) documentation.
+With your computed attribute field defined in your Profile enabled schema, you can now configure a computed attribute.
+If you have not done this already, please follow the workflow outlined in the [configuring a computed attribute](configure-api.md) documentation.

 To create a computed attribute, begin by making a POST request to the `/config/computedAttributes` endpoint with a request body containing the details of the computed attribute that you wish to create.